William D. Leahy: Chief of Naval Operations

 The most important issue confronting the administration was how to respond to the Japanese invasion of China.
-The commander-in-chief of the Asiatic Fleet, Admiral Harry Yarnell, asked for four additional cruisers to help evacuate American citizens from the Shanghai International Settlement, but the Secretary of State, Cordell Hull, thought this would be too provocative.
+The commander-in-chief of the Asiatic Fleet, Admiral Harry Yarnell, asked for four more cruisers to help evacuate American citizens from the Shanghai International Settlement, but the Secretary of State, Cordell Hull, thought this would be too provocative.
 Leahy went to Hyde Park to take the matter up with Roosevelt.
 The request was turned down: American isolationist sentiment was too strong to countenance the risk of being drawn into the conflict; Yarnell could use merchant ships, if he could find them.
 Leahy accepted this presidential decision, as he always did, even when he strongly disagreed.
 Leahy wrote in his diary that a Japanese threat to bomb the civilian population in China was "evidence, and a conclusive one, that the old accepted rules of warfare are no longer in effect."

-On December 12, Leahy was informed of the USS Panay incident, in which an American gunboat on the Yangtze River had been sunk by Japanese aircraft.
-He met with Hull to craft a response, and discussed the matter with Roosevelt on December 14.
+On 12 December, Leahy was informed of the USS Panay incident, in which an American gunboat on the Yangtze River had been sunk by Japanese aircraft.
+He met with Hull to craft a response, and discussed the matter with Roosevelt on 14 December.
 Leahy saw the Panay incident as a test of American resolve.
 He wanted to answer it with a show of force, economic sanctions and a naval blockade of Japan.
 But among Roosevelt's advisors, he was the only one willing to countenance such a drastic step.
-Roosevelt agreed with him, but in an election year he felt he could not afford to antagonize the pacifists and isolationists.
+Roosevelt agreed with him, but with uncertain midterm elections coming up in 1938 he felt he could not afford to antagonize the pacifists and isolationists.
 The Japanese apology therefore was accepted.

 The Panay incident did prompt Roosevelt and Leahy to press ahead with plans for an ambitious shipbuilding program.
-On January 5, Roosevelt, Leahy and Edison met with Congressman Carl Vinson to draw up a strategy for obtaining Congressional approval for a 20 percent increase in all classes of warships.
+On 5 January, Roosevelt, Leahy and Edison met with Congressman Carl Vinson to draw up a strategy for obtaining Congressional approval for a 20 percent increase in all classes of warships.
 The resulting Second Vinson Act was approved in May 1938, and provided for four more Iowa-class battleships.
 Leahy had not thought it worthwhile to build more aircraft carriers, but five were added to what became the Two-Ocean Navy Act, together with five Montana-class battleships.
 Leahy pushed for the construction of 24 Cimarron class oilers, which would be needed to project American sea power across the Pacific.
-Leahy joined Louise when she sponsored the first of these, the USS Cimarron, which was commissioned on March 20, 1939.
+Leahy joined Louise when she sponsored the first of these, the USS Cimarron, which was commissioned on 20 March 1939.

-Roosevelt threw a surprise party for Leahy on July 28, 1939, during which he presented him with the Navy Distinguished Service Medal.
+Roosevelt threw a surprise party for Leahy on 28 July 1939, during which he presented him with the Navy Distinguished Service Medal.
 According to Leahy, Roosevelt said: "Bill, if we have a war, you're going to be right back here helping me run it."
 To make this easier, legislation was expedited to keep Leahy on the active list for another two years.
-On August 1, 1939, Admiral Harold Stark replaced Leahy as CNO.
+On 1 August 1939, Admiral Harold Stark replaced Leahy as CNO.